Issue

 file, but if you're not usingstructure.sql

-file, these resources may be helpful:
+file, these resources can be helpful:

 Database Migration Issues in Django.